TerrorJacktyl/jinx-it-project/docs/documentation/server/systemd/README.md

 ## Additional Information

-For more information, consult the system manual, `man`, or view the online version at https://www.freedesktop.org/software/systemd/man/systemd.html.
+For more information, consult the system manual, `man systemd`, or view the online version at https://www.freedesktop.org/software/systemd/man/systemd.html.

 Replace `systemd` with the following to see more info.